Brenn Hill

 Mike enjoys sharing stories in rhythmic form.
 Stories dealing with the joys and dreams, as well as the more serious, sad, and heart felt realities of cowboy life.
 Humorous, energetic, patriotic, solemn, simple, caring, wild, sad, daring, trusting, the list goes on, and the cowboy’s guilty of it all.
 His hope is to share a bit of that spirit in his writings and recitations.

 Mike currently is living in San Tan Valley, Arizona with his wife Linda of 50 plus years.
-While there they now spend much of their time helping to raise grandkids and training horses.
+While there they spend much of their time helping to raise grandkids and training horses.

 Peggy Malone